-We have been seeing some great feedback on the Tablet Optimized Forms Beta Forum in during week 4 of the beta.
+We have been seeing some great feedback on the Mobile Forms Beta Forum in during week 4 of the beta.
 This post is intended to highlight some interesting conversations, ideas, projects, or threads from our mobile optimized forms beta program.
 In addition to these occasional blog posts, we also keep a resources thread up-to-date with the latest information for creating mobile forms.
-If you can't find what you're looking for or want to share your experience, be sure to let us know in the tablet forms forum.
+If you can't find what you're looking for or want to share your experience, be sure to let us know in the mobile forms forum.
 We are more than happy to provide you with more documentation, examples, or videos to help you out.

 In the Mobile Forms ForumsThis week, we want to highlight several Learning threads.
 These threads focus on new features for building forms for tablets and smartphones.

 The theme for Learning threads in this week's summary is "Editors".
-Editors are controls that allow you to edit data in your tablet form.
+Editors are controls that allow you to edit data in your mobile form.
 Editors are unique to previous methods for editing data in that they are shared across multiple fields.
 Learning threads serve a two fold purpose.
 They teach you how to utilize Editors in your tablet applications.
 They also provide a place to ask questions about or share Editors you may have created.